 If you are over-paying tax you will be able to claim a rebate.
-You local tax office will let you know which documents they need to process your rebate; this will usually include your P60.
+Your local tax office will let you know which documents they need to process your rebate; this will usually include your P60.

-Equally if you are not paying enough tax you should inform the tax office as soon as possible, the longer you leave it the more you will have to pay back!
+Equally, if you are not paying enough tax you should inform the tax office as soon as possible, the longer you leave it the more you will have to pay back!